CaptainCrowbar/unicorn-lib/unicorn/file.md

 * `template <typename C> bool file_is_symlink(const basic_string<C>& file) noexcept`

 True if the file is a symbolic link.

+* `template <typename C> basic_string<C> resolve_symlink(const basic_string<C>& file)`

+Returns the file pointed to by a symlink.
+If the argument names a file that does not exist or is not a symlink, this will simply return the argument unchanged.
+This will throw `std::system_error` if anything goes wrong, such as a permission failure or a symlink loop.
+On Windows, resolving a symlink requires opening the target file, so this will fail if the target file does not exist (presumably the symlink still contains a path but there does not appear to be any way to retrieve it).

 ## File system modifying functions ##